just-js/ffast/README.md

 There are many dragons here.
 This is surfacing a lot of dangerous things into JS-land which break things like JavaScript memory safety.
 It should be possible to wrap this in an internal module and hide the unsafe things away, but further research needs to be done on that front.
+The goal rn is to see how fast we can go with few if any guardrails.
+We can then measure the overhead any safety features we add have on the baseline implementation.

 ## Support